akalinxy/NotenRechner/README.md

 # Notenrechner
 This is very bad code!
 Do not look at it :)
+I just have it so someday I can look back at my first android app and be like: "Yeah, this kid sucks"